cycloss/recipes/pasta.md

 - 300g pasta (macaroni is fine)
 - 1.5 tbsp olive oil
-- ~500g of mixed seafood: salmon, smoked haddock, prawns etc. Small prawns preferred as they disperse better
+- ~500g of mixed seafood: salmon, smoked haddock, prawns etc. Small prawns preferred as they disperse better.
+I usually use 400g bag of mixed fish, and 250g bag of small prawns
 - 3 leeks, sliced into semi-circles
 - 3 garlic cloves, minced